Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 7. Drying:

-Gently pat your dog dry with a towel, taking care not to rub too hard to avoid irritating the skin.
-Then let him air dry, if possible.
+Gently pat your dog dry with a towel, avoiding rubbing too hard to prevent skin irritation.
+If possible, let him air dry afterwards.

-STEINKRAFT Zeolite for dogs supports the coat change - wet happy dog in the bathtub
+STEINKRAFT Zeolite for dogs supports shedding – a happy, wet dog in the bathtub

 Benefits of an oatmeal bath: